coatespt/cursor-twitter/SESSION_NOTES.md

 Global frequencies mean you must:
 - Count the frequencies of all words in a current window of time.
 This window must be fairly large in order to get enough Tweets to get a reliable distribution for all the common words.

-- Compute the curren relative frequencies for the words every few seconds.
+- Compute the current relative frequencies for the words every few seconds.

 - Compare the relative frequencies of the current window to those of previous window to compute usage-growth rates for every word.